Sotera/micropath-kml/README.md

 #### Results

 A kml file is produced with a name that matches your input file.
 To view, just load it into any program that renders kml data.
+Green represents low values and red represents high values.

 <img src="https://raw.github.com/Sotera/micropath-kml/master/img/china-1.png" align="center" width="600"/>